jundalisay/superb/content/en/research/mohammad/quran/sura-066.md

 {{< s v="5" >}}  Perhaps, if he divorces you, his Lord will give him in exchange wives better than you: submissive, believing, obedient, penitent, devout, fasting—previously married, or virgins.
-6. O you who believe!
-Protect yourselves and your families from a Fire, whose fuel is people and stones.
+6. Muslims,  Protect yourselves and your families from a Fire, whose fuel is people and stones.
 Over it are angels, fierce and pow- erful.
 They never disobey Allah in anything